stevebeer/openvpn-server/README.md

 appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
 You will also need to have your router assign a static IP address to your Pi and forward port 1194; consult your router manufacturer's documentation to do this.
+You should also find your Pi's IP address on your local network and the public IP address of your network and write them down before beginning.
 Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard.

 Server-Side Setup